Whole Person Care Model

-Our care management model is unlike that of most medical centers.
+Our whole person care model is unlike that of most medical systems.
 That’s because our members typically face more barriers to healthcare than most people.
 Our job is to eliminate as many of those as possible.

 Our members face the daily threat of housing and food insecurity, challenges with substance use and behavioral health, and chronic, clinically complex health conditions.

-Restoring our members’ health and wellbeing means addressing their social, psychosocial, and physical needs in a compassionate way that’s free of judgment.
+Restoring our members’ health and well-being means addressing their social, psychosocial, and physical needs in a compassionate way that’s free of judgment while providing high-quality member care.

 Surrounded by Care